Family Herbalist Program Spring 2021

 Please note, these dates are subject to change – refer to the detailed schedule you will receive prior to the start of class.

 Herbal materials and handouts are included with each module.
-Course tuition is $1111 paid in full six weeks in advance, or $1250 if paid in full by the start of the class.
+Early Bird Rate for tuition is $1111 paid in full by January 23, or $1250 if paid in full by the start of the class.
 If you need to set up an installment payment plan, the tuition is $1500 total and a $200 deposit is required to reserve your space, which is non-refundable.
 If a payment plan is needed, that must be set up prior to the start of class.
+Our bookkeeper will contact you upon completion of deposit registration to make arrangements for the Payment Plan.
 Space is intentionally limited, and these classes do fill up quickly.
 We encourage you to register early to hold your space.

 Please review this link for our school’s tuition and cancellation policies.